Facility Location Games Beyond Single-Peakedness: the Entrance Fee Model

+After the introduction of the classical model, many variants have been studied flourishingly to accommodate more practical scenarios.
+The recent survey by \citet{Chan2021mechanism} depicts state of the art.
+Here, we mention some of the models: obnoxious facility games where every agent wants to stay away from the facility \cite{cheng2013strategy, feigenbaum2015strategyproof}; heterogeneous facility games where the acceptable set of facilities for each agent could be different \cite{serafino2015truthful, li2019strategyproof,deligkas2022heterogeneous,Kanellopoulos2022ondiscrete}; the games with different objectives or purposes \cite{cai2016facility, zhou2022strategyproof}; the game with capacitated facilities \cite{aziz2020facility,aziz2020capacity, walsh2022strategy}; the game with strategic facilities \cite{li2021budgeted}; the game where agents can hide their locations \cite{hossain2020thesurprising}; extensions to trees, cycle and networks \cite{schummer2002strategy, alon2010strategyproof}; and so on.

-\paragraph{1.2 Facility location with entrance fee.} In the classical model and its variants, the cost of an agent is measured by her distance to the closest facility.
+\textbf{Facility location games with entrance fees.} In all the above models, the cost of an agent is measured by her distance to the closest facility.
 This cost can be considered as the \emph{travel fee}.
-In innumerable real life scenarios, except for the travel fee, the agent may also need pay a service fee or entrance fee to the facility she uses, such as tickets for swimming pools and museums.
+In many real-life scenarios, except for the travel fee, the agent may also need to pay the facility a service or entrance fee, such as tickets for swimming pools and museums.